askmeegs/build-a-platform-with-krm/4-platform-admin/partF-policy-check-ci.md

 ```

 This pipeline has three steps:

 1. **Render prod manifests** - Remember that the cymbalbank-app-config repo has a `base/` directory and two overlays, `dev/` and `prod/`.
-We'll generate
+We'll generate the production manifests using kustomize, so that we have fully-hydrated KRM resources to check our policies against.
 2. **Clone the cymbalbank-policy repo** - Also remember that this build is running in the cymbalbank-app-config repo, so in order to check those manifests against our policies, we have to clone them in from the policy repo.
 Also notice that there is a `kpt fn source` command. [**kpt**](https://googlecontainertools.github.io/kpt/) is a KRM package management tool that's still in early development at the time of writing this demo, so we aren't covering it much.
 All you need to know for the purpose of this build, is that `kpt fn source` means, "run a function called `[source](https://googlecontainertools.github.io/kpt/guides/consumer/function/catalog/sources/)`" to write the compiled policies in `cymbalbank-policy` to the `hydrated-manifests/` directory.
-3. **Validate prod manifests against policies** - Up to now, we've seen Policy Controller work at the admission control level of our GKE clusters.
-Here, the Policy Controller logic is actually running in a container called `policy-controller-validate`.
-It can do the same thing that the Admission Controller does - take some incoming KRM (in this case, the contents of the cymbalbank-app-config pull request) and check them against the Constraints in our polciy repo.
+3. **Validate theprod manifests against policies** - Up to now, we've seen Policy Controller work at the admission control level of our GKE clusters.
+Here, the Policy Controller logic is actually running in a container called `policy-controller-validate`, which is pre-built by the Policy Controller team and provided as part of the product.
+This container can do the same thing that the Admission Controller does - take some incoming KRM (in this case, the contents of the cymbalbank-app-config pull request) and check the resources against the Constraints in our policy repo.

 **3. Copy the Cloud Build pipeline into the `cymbalbank-app-config` root and push to the `main branch`.**